Cadey/BRC101/readme.md

 # Hashed NFTS - BRC101

-**BRC101 - A BitCoin Ordinal NFT standard proposal**

-Many of you reading this will love the idea of NFTs on BitCoin, many others will disagree.
-The fact is however, the genie is out of the bottle, so lets make a solution that all parties can be OK with.
+**BRC101: The Bitcoin NFT Standard Proposal We Need**

+Imagine the possibility of bringing Non-Fungible Tokens (NFTs) to Bitcoin - a revolution in its own right that is loved by some, and questioned by others.
+As this concept has already taken flight, we aim to create a system that caters to every stakeholder's interest.

 ## What should an NFT be?
-At there core, NFTs are proofs of ownership, of something, **anything**, nothing more.

-The data within an NFT needs to include only the information to answer some basic questions ***Who***, ***What***, ***Where***, ***How***
+NFTs are essentially digital certificates of ownership.
+They can be linked to anything, or nothing at all.
+What's crucial is the data they carry, which should be able to answer basic questions such as:

  - Who issued the NFT
- - What is the content of the NFT
+ - What is the NFT's content?
- - Where can the content be located
+ - Where is the content located?
- - How can we verify the issuer and establish trust
+ - How do we verify the issuer and trustworthiness of the NFT?
- - How can the content be validated
+ - How do we validate the content of the NFT?

 ## What is the problem with NFTs on BitCoin today?

-As of today (6th July 2023) NFTs are being inscribed directly onto the blockchain, this however isnt the best way to do it.
-When you inscribe the NFT content directly into the blockchain you are creating problems down the road, problems which might not seem important today, but they will be.
+Currently, as of 6th July 2023, NFTs on Bitcoin have a fundamental issue.
+They are being engraved directly onto the blockchain, which is far from optimal.
+Yes, recording the NFT content directly into the blockchain ensures its permanency, but it also sets us up for future complications.

-BitCoin is supposed to be optimal, with small amounts of data.
-This allows for nodes to have the smallest hardware requirements possible.
-Inscriptions with full NFT content on, unfortunately, breaks this.

-This could make the miners happy, but think about the added cost to every other node on the network.
-Who pays for that additional space to run a node?
-The logical conclusion is, BitCoin has **less** nodes!

-## So why are NFTs contents being inscribed?
-While its true, the best way to ensure the entire content of an NFT is never changed or lost is to put it into a blockchain, the blockchain isnt a database.
-Its a history of transactions.
+Bitcoin is designed to be efficient, dealing in small amounts of data.
+This design ensures that even the most basic hardware can run a node.
+But storing full NFT content on Bitcoin is like trying to fit a square peg into a round hole; it just doesn't work.
+It increases the requirements for every node, which, in turn, may result in fewer nodes due to the elevated costs.
+Although miners might welcome this, the potential trade-off is a less robust network.

+## Why not inscribe NFT contents directly?

+Many people ask: why not inscribe NFT contents directly?
+The answer is that while a blockchain is reliable and immutable, it's not a database.
+It is essentially a record of transactions.

-Other implementations of NFTs use off-chain storage for the content, usually using IPFS.
-While this solution is OK, its not as perfect as people would like to think.
-IPFS is decentralized, to the point that you can mirror (pin) all the content if you wish, but as this content grows (which is is) the costs start to ramp up.
-Now only "some" of the data will be pinned....
+Most NFTs use off-chain storage, like IPFS, for their content.
+Although it's a decent solution, it's not perfect.
+IPFS is so decentralized that you can mirror (or "pin") all the content, but as this data grows, the costs start escalating.
+This leads to only a fraction of the data being pinned.

+In conclusion, while NFTs on Bitcoin represent a promising concept, the implementation needs careful consideration.
+Optimizing storage, keeping costs low, and maintaining the integrity of the network are challenges that need to be addressed for a harmonious incorporation of NFTs into Bitcoin's landscape.

 ## BRC101 - Hashed NFTS
-Since an NFT can be ***anything***, we need a standard which can represent more than just art.
-To do this, BRC101 uses a two step minting process.
-Collection creation, Asset creation.
+Given the all-encompassing nature of NFTs - their ability to represent any conceivable thing - we require a standard that expands beyond the confines of art.
+BRC101 addresses this need through an innovative two-step minting process: Collection Creation and Asset Creation.

-### Collection creation
+### Collection creation: The first step
-To create a collection, we need to inscribe what our collection of NFTs are.
-What defines what a collection is can be unique and is relevant only to the issuer and buyer relationship.
+In the journey of minting NFTs, the initial step is to establish a collection.
+This is where we define what our suite of NFTs will represent.
+The concept of a 'collection' is flexible and unique, shaped by the relationship and agreement between the issuer and the buyer.

 ```
 {